+12. Historial Allegations

-12.1 Overview of response
+Overview of response

 From time to time a person may contact a school or Edmund Rice Education Australia/ Edmund Rice Education Flexible Schools to report an historical matter of abuse or harm that relates to a past student of EREA/EREA Flexible Schools.
-All staff members are required to report such historical matters to the Principal who in turn must report the matter to the CEO (or delegate) who will determine the appropriate action to be taken.
+All staff members are required to report such historical matters to the Principal who in turn must report the matter to the CEO, EREA Flexible Schools Ltd (or delegate) who will determine the appropriate action to be taken.

-12.2 CEO (or delegate)
+CEO of EREA Flexible Schools Ltd (or delegate)

-The CEO (or delegate) will report historical allegations of sexual and/or physical abuse of past students of EREA Flexible Schools in the Queensland region to the Queensland Police Service and after confirming with the police inform the Director of the Office of Professional Standards Qld (Towards Healing).
+The CEO, EREA Flexible Schools Ltd (or delegate) will report historical allegations of sexual and/or physical abuse of past students of EREA Flexible Schools in the Queensland region to the Queensland Police Service and after confirming with the police inform the Director of the Office of Professional Standards Qld (Towards Healing).

-Where the person against whom an allegation is made is currently an employee of EREA Flexible Schools, the CEO (or delegate) will carry out a risk assessment in relation to the staff member's employment.
-EREA Flexible Schools Ltd should work closely with the Queensland Police Service and if/when their investigation concludes, determine whether an EREA investigation needs to occur.
+Where the person against whom an allegation is made is currently an employee of EREA Flexible Schools Ltd, the CEO, EREA Flexible Schools Ltd (or delegate) will carry out a risk assessment in relation to the staff member's employment.
+EREA Flexible Schools Ltd should work closely with the Queensland Police Service and if/when their investigation concludes, determine whether an EREA Flexible Schools Ltd investigation needs to occur.